thomas-holmes/delivery-rl/design.md

 # Game Design
 Musing and recording various game design elements.

+### Reality
+Few levels, ~3
+"Dragon" randomly placed on bottom level.
+Reach the dragon to win the game

 ### Theme
 You're trying to delivery pizza (maybe other foods?) to a dragon in cave.